Welcome to Intelligent Design, Optimization, and Learning (IDOL) Lab!

 Professional Experience

-• Korea Aerospace University, Department of Mechanical and Aircraft System Engineering, Assistant Professor (2024-)
+• Korea Aerospace University, College of Engineering (Mechanical Engineering Program), Assistant Professor (2024-)

 • Northeastern University, Department of Civil and Environmental Engineering Department, Postdoctoral Research Fellow (2020-2024)